fergalriordan/text-formality/README.md

 text-formality/
 │── scripts/                        # Scripts for data processing and model evaluation │   ├── data_visualisation.ipynb    # Jupyter notebook for preliminary exploration/visualisation of the dataset
-│   ├── data_prep.py                # Script for collecting and preprocessing dataset for subsequent evaluations
 │   ├── evals.ipynb                 # Jupyter notebook for model evaluation and comparison
+│   ├── utils.py                    # Helper functions for data handling and evaluation
 │── docs/                           # Documentation and reports
 │   ├── report.pdf                  # Short report describing methodology, results, and challenges
 │   ├── dataset_overview.md         # Detailed description of datasets and sources